Death of Martin Anderson: Medical examiner criticized

 Charles F. Siebert, the Bay County medical examiner who performed Anderson's first autopsy and ruled out foul play, faced charges of professional incompetence but ultimately was exonerated.
 Siebert's critics and the media made much of the 2004 report of an autopsy he performed on 34-year-old Donna Reed, a female who died during Hurricane Ivan, because it noted that Reed's testicles and prostate were "unremarkable".

 On August 9, 2006, the state Medical Examiners Commission recommended probation, which was not upheld.
-Originally, a panel from the Commission recommended that Siebert be suspended, after an inquiry discovered that he was negligent in at least 35 of 698 cases reviewed, none of which were on cause or manner of death.
-While the newspapers used the word "negligent," the Medical Examiners Commission did not in fact accuse him of negligence.
-The commission decided to retain Siebert until his contract expires June 27, 2007, with the provision that he pay for outside review of his future work (a QA program).
+Originally, a panel from the Commission recommended that Siebert be suspended, after an inquiry discovered that he was negligent in at least 35 of 698 cases reviewed.
+But none of these findings was related to cause or manner of death.
+While the newspapers used the word "negligent," the Medical Examiners Commission did not accuse him of negligence.
+The commission decided to retain Siebert until his contract expired June 27, 2007, with the provision that he pay for outside review of his future work (a QA program).

-The National Association of Medical Examiners (NAME), concerned that Siebert was being subjected to a "witch hunt", took the unusual step of writing the Medical Examiner Commission to offer its services to remedy the situation.
+The National Association of Medical Examiners (NAME), concerned that Siebert was being subjected to a "witch hunt", took the unusual step of writing to the Medical Examiner Commission to offer its services to remedy the situation.
 The Medical Examiner Commission did not respond to the NAME letter.
 On January 15, 2007, NAME followed up with a second statement of its concerns.

 On January 18, 2007, the Medical Examiner Commission and Siebert reached a negotiated agreement in which the Medical Examiner Commission removed all references to "probation" or "discipline" and Siebert agreed to institute a quality assurance program to look for typographical errors in reports.
 Siebert was not required to accept the claims of error, and is free to pursue other remedies.
 In July 2007, Dr. Joseph Prahlow, president of NAME, noted that "consensus [among Medical Examiners] nationally, however, is that Siebert is being singled out for political purposes."
 He said that "the more vocal members of the national society of forensic pathologists support Siebert.
 He was careful to point out that the most vocal didn't necessarily represent the majority of members, and very few have examined both autopsy reports."